API Reference

 Namespaces

 Every data operation is scoped to a namespace.
 Namespace names must be lowercase alphanumeric with hyphens, and no longer than 64 characters.
-Each namespace maps to an isolated S3 prefix s3://bucket/namespace/.
+Each namespace maps to an isolated object-storage prefix under the configured FIRNFLOW_STORAGE_URI — for example s3://bucket/namespace/ or gs://bucket/tenants/acme/namespace/.

 Valid: my-project, embeddings-v2, prod-search.